-The Governing Body of JRCS was re-constituted on 17th February 2015 and is now made up of:
+The Governing Body of JRCS is made up of:

-The term of office of all categories of governor is 4 years.
+The term of office of all categories of Governor is four years.

-Governors are appointed by the Governing Body and are people who, in the opinion of the governing body, have the skills required to contribute to the effective governance and success of the school.
-Detailed pen portraits which highlight the skills our governors bring to their role can be found on the school website.
-The table in appendix 1 and 2 summarises the roles of our governing body for this and last academic year.
+Governors are appointed by the Governing Body and are people who, in the opinion of the Governing Body, have the skills required to contribute to the effective governance and success of the school.
+Detailed pen portraits which highlight the skills our Governors bring to their role can be found on the school website.
+The appendices summarise the roles of our Governing Body.

 At JRCS we have the following committees:

 Monitoring all aspects of the school’s budget and ensuring compliance with all financial regulations.
 The committee also consider issues relating to premises and personnel, health and safety, safeguarding arrangements and the Castle Green trade account.
 The Chair of the Finance Committee reports back to each full Governing Body meeting and, along with the school’s Finance Manager, answers any questions relating to the school’s income and expenditure.

 Monitoring all aspects in relation to student progress and attainment, student attendance, progress of different groups including disadvantaged students and SEND, and the school curriculum.

 Pay Committee and Pay Appeals Committee

 The first of these committees ratifies or challenges all decisions relating to staff performance review and pay progression (including the Headteacher’s).
 The second is responsible for hearing and deciding on any appeals raised by staff in relation to their pay progression.

 All other committees are convened as and when necessary meeting statutory requirements in relation to the number of Governors required to be in attendance.
 This includes occasions such as pupil permanent exclusions, staff disciplinary, competency, grievance and redundancy.